 Additional forms of therapy that may be used to treat co-occurring PTSD and addiction include cognitive-behavior therapy and exposure therapy.
 Physical exercise may also be incorporating into a program of recovery, as the endorphins released during exercise can help combat feelings of anxiety and depression.

 Not managing trauma through treatment may cause the individual to find other ways to cope with emotional pain and anxiety.
 Self-medication with drugs and alcohol is a common coping mechanism, and if trauma goes unresolved, it may result in long-term addiction.

-To learn more about our treatment options for PTSD and addiction, contact an Addiction Campuses’ treatment specialist today.
+To learn more about our treatment options for PTSD and addiction, contact an Vertava Health’ treatment specialist today.